HoxelDraw/HoxelDraw-Prototype/README.txt

         Hoxel Brush: Left-Click to use the tool (see Tool Mode) on the highlighted hoxel or hoxel grid location.
 Left-Click + drag to use the tool on each hoxel the cursor hovers over.
 Adjust the Brush Size to use the hoxel brush on a larger area centered around the highlighted hoxel.
 The Brush Size is the side length of a 4D hypercube brush tip.
         Hoxel Line: Left-Click + drag to create a thin line of hoxels in a straight 4D line between two hoxels.
 The start point is the highlighted hoxel when the mouse is first clicked.
 The end point is the currently-highlighted hoxel.
 Release the left mouse button to create the line.
         Hoxel Box: Click + drag to create a 4D box of hoxels.
 The first corner is the highlighted hoxel when the mouse is first clicked.
 The opposite corner is the currently-highlighted hoxel.
 Release the left mouse button to create the box.
+        Eyedropper: Click any hoxel to get its color and make that color the active material.

     Tool Mode
         Select a Tool Mode to determine the effect of the active tool.